cakemanager/cakephp-settings/README.md

 ## Using the setting-forms

-If you are using the [CakeManager-Plugin](https://github.com/cakemanager/cakephp-cakemanager), we will create a default form where you can edit your settings (if the field `editable` isset to `1`).
+If you are using the [CakeAdmin Plugin](https://github.com/cakemanager/cakephp-cakeadmin), we will create a default form where you can edit your settings (if the field `editable` isset to `1`).
 The Settings-Plugin will automatically add a menu-item to the admin-area.

 If you click the menu-item you will see a list with all editable settings who contains the chosen prefix (or default: `App`).